 We are proud to be a member of the Cisco Secure Technical Alliance partner ecosystem and provide our joint customers a consistent experience for securing their hybrid-cloud and multi-cloud networking environments leveraging Cisco Secure Firewall Threat Defense.
 The firewalls are deployed within the globally distributed Alkira Cloud Exchange Points (Alkira CXPs) offering unmatched security controls, such as stateful firewalling, Snort3 IPS, URL filtering, malware defense, application visibility and control, and more for the application traffic traversing the Alkira Cloud Backbone.

-Figure: Alkira Cloud Area Networking platform with integrated Cisco Secure Firewall Threat Defense.
+Figure: Alkira Network Infrastructure-as-a-Service platform with integrated Cisco Secure Firewall Threat Defense.

 Alkira policy infrastructure allows defining intent-based policies to steer all or selective application traffic to the Cisco firewalls where security policy is enforced.
 Alkira’s solution makes sure to maintain flow symmetry for traffic traversing numerous firewalls within a single Alkira CXP and across multiple Alkira CXPs.
 In the latter case, the intelligent traffic steering prevents duplicated firewall inspection and effectively doubles the overall firewalling capacity.